NCAR/xdev/PLANS.md

    use and contribute back to the open source tools upon which the the analysis platform is built.
 This campaign is tied to the second Xdev Vision Statement.

+More in-depth information about these Campaigns can be found in the `campaigns/` folder.